Are the Colors Photoshopped In?

 The honest answer is no. Not in the way people usually mean it.

 The colors are not invented later.
 They are already there.
-The problem is that underwater, you often cannot see them the way the camera can when the subject is properly lit.
+The challenge is that underwater, you often cannot see them the way the camera can when the subject is properly lit.

 Water changes everything.

 The deeper you go, and the farther light has to travel through water, the more color disappears.
-Red is the first to go.
+Red is the first to fade.
 Then orange.
 Then yellow.
-By the time you are a little deeper, or even just looking across a few feet of water, everything can start leaning blue, green, or gray.
+By the time you are a little deeper, or even just looking across a few feet of water, everything can begin to lean blue, green, or gray.

 That does not mean the color is gone.

-It means the light that would let you see that color is gone.
+It means the light that allows you to see that color has been filtered away.

-That is the part people miss.
-A fish, coral, sponge, turtle, or shrimp may still have beautiful color and detail, but available sunlight is not always giving you the full story.
+That is the part people often do not realize.
+A fish, coral, sponge, turtle, or shrimp may still have beautiful color and detail, but available sunlight underwater is not always giving you the full story.

 The ocean is not a photo studio.
-Rude, I know.
+It is wild, unpredictable, and deserves respect.

 It can still be beautiful.
 Sometimes it is spectacular.